-The Chaikin Money Flow (CMF) is a market strength indicator developed by Marc Chaikin, who became a stockbroker in 1966.
+The Chaikin Money Flow (CMF) is an oscillating market strength indicator developed by Marc Chaikin, who became a stockbroker in 1966.
 To a large extent, the CMF is based on the Accumulation/Distribution (A/D) indicator as it compares the close price and volume of the security with the range (the high and the low) of that security for that same look-back period to determine whether money is flowing in or out of a security during that period.
 The default look-back period, as suggested by Marc Chaikin, is 21 days.
 As a general rule, when the CMF indicator rises, it implies that money is starting to flow into the security and when the indicator drops, it implies that money is starting to flow out of the security.

 How is it calculated?

 The CMF is calculated in four steps.
 In the first step, the Money Flow Multiplier is calculated for each of the periods that make up the look-back period using the formula: